-If you’re traveling to Budapest, one of the things you’ll want to know is whether the drinking water is safe.
+If you’re travelling to Budapest, one of the things you’ll want to know is whether the drinking water is safe.
 If it is, you can rest easy and you won’t have to pack any extra supplies, But if it’s not, you’ll want to make sure you bring along some key items to purify water when you need it.

 Is the tap water in Budapest safe to drink?
 It isn’t unsafe to drink water from Hungary’s most populous city.
-According to a CDC advisory, food and water standards are similar here in the U.S. However, when traveling to remote or rural areas served by “unregulated water sources,” it is advised to take every precaution to ensure your safety when drinking local water.
+According to a CDC advisory, food and water standards are similar here in the U.S. However, when travelling to remote or rural areas served by “unregulated water sources,” it is advised to take every precaution to ensure your safety when drinking local water.

 Did you know that Budapest pipelines run for more than 2,875 miles and needs “97 pressure zone” booster pumps?”
 Or, that 90-percent of their buildings are over a century-old and may contain lead contamination?
 What does this have to do with tap water safety?
 We’ll explain.